anon-blue/anon.blue/README.txt

        Q worat worst boys name?     tim or johnny, billy  makaully     mccaulkin Q gliest ugliest job title.?     mof mod
  Q sound or video?
-                             germany is tge supieriot land  penisrue that
+                            penisany is tge supieriot land  penisrue that
                 HELLOHELLOAHREpenis ER EAREREWRhellowtfhwhat is thiwwvwvwpeniswv wpe iss the meaning  of life sfsffsffWTFWTFWTFDFSFDFSF                  gipenisp le                              this is why we cant have nive things....dammit